shyampurk/Vonage-Hotline-App/README.md

 Make sure that the ngrok binary is in the system path.
 In case of Windows, you may have to use the complete binary file name as ngrok.exe.

-Once running, you will see session status with two forwarding addressess containning the ngrok.io domain name.
+Once running, you will see session status with two forwarding addresses containing the ngrok.io domain name.
 This is the public ngrok URL assigned to you.

 ### Step 5: Create a new Vonage app

-To use the hotline app, it has to be registed with a app instance under your Vonage account.
+The hotline app has to be registered with an app instance under your Vonage account.
 Create a new app with the help of Nexmo CLI as follows

           nexmo app:create VonageHotlineApp <NGROK_HTTP_URL>/webhooks/answer <NGROK_HTTP_URL>/webhooks/events --keyfile=private.key --type=voice